Your Provider’s Policies

-A summary of our policies, requirements
+A summary of the policies, requirements

 and your responsibilities: